adi1998/BiomeRandomizer/README.md

 ## Biome Randomizer

-A configurable alternative to `Dream Dives`, adding new Chaos Trials which let you traverse the different biomes in a random order.
-Allows you to progress character stories/quests and dialogue.
-Doesn't have Visage forms for bosses and NPCs.
+A configurable alternative to `Dream Dives`, adding new Chaos Trials including ones in the style of the Great Chaos trials which let you traverse the different biomes in a random order.
+Allows you to progress character stories/quests and dialogue while you do so.
 Also supports Hades biomes from [Zagreus' Journey](https://thunderstore.io/c/hades-ii/p/NikkelM/Zagreus_Journey/).

 ### Random Biomes Run
 - Similar to a vanilla run except the biomes will be randomized.
 Your currently equipped loadout will used.